PhilippScheller/VisBayesOpt/inst/shinyApp/Rmd-docs/MboPlotEstimationUncertainty.md

 **MboPlotEstimationUncertainty**

 **Description**
- The plots show how the degree of uncertainty in the estimation of new points.
+ The plot visualizes the degree of uncertainty in the estimation of new points.

 **Interpretation**